pivpn/docs/docs/faq.md

 6. Press CTRL-C to stop the capture
 7. Exit the root shell: `exit`

+### Tweaking MTU

+On some networks, you may see that packets are being exchanged, data transfer occurs in both directions (Rx/Tx) as seen in the WireGuard app or `pivpn -c`, but can't browse the web or connect to servers in the LAN.
+This is sometimes caused by improper [MTU](https://en.wikipedia.org/wiki/Maximum_transmission_unit).
+To attempt a fix, start from the default MTU of 1420 and lower the value by 10 until you find the highest that works.
+The MTU can be changed by adding/editing the `MTU = something` line of the `[Interface]` section of the client `.conf` file, or by changing the MTU section in the WireGuard app on Android and iOS.

 ### What to do if I see no packets?

 - If you set up PiVPN with ethernet and later switched to wifi, you will have a different IP.
 Easiest way to fix is to reinstall and pick the new network interface.